groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/net/visio-merging/merging-vstx-files/_index.md

 weight: 16
 url: /net/visio-merging/merging-vstx-files/
 ---

+# Merging VSTX Files with GroupDocs.Merger for .NET

 ## Introduction
 In this tutorial, we will delve into how to merge VSTX files using GroupDocs.Merger for .NET.
 GroupDocs.Merger for .NET is a powerful library that allows developers to manipulate various document formats seamlessly within their .NET applications.
 Merging VSTX files is a common task in document processing, especially when dealing with presentations in Microsoft PowerPoint.
 ## Prerequisites